comppolicylab/pingpong/README.md

 To ask a question, simply @-mention the bot in the channel where you've added it.
 The bot will consider as much of the context in a single conversation thread as it is able, so you can keep replying within a thread.
 The bot does _not_ share context between threads, and it does not see other messages in the channel if it has not been @-mentioned.

+You can downvote answers within threads by reacting with the `:-1:` 👎 emoji.
+This will make the message invisible to the bot.
+You can use this to flag messages the bot generates that are irrelevant, or messages written by you or other humans that are unhelpful.
+The bot will ignore these messages as you continue your conversation.

 # Setup

 ## Overview